Tech-at-DU/ACS-1320-JavaScript-Foundations/Lessons/Lesson-04.md

 NOTE!
 We used the `constructor()` function to initialize the class.

-Notice that all of the initial property values (`name`) are passed into the function here and assigned to `this`. **You must do this to store a value on the newly created class instance.**
+Notice that all of the initial property values (`name`) are passed into the constructor function and assigned to `this`. **You must assign values to this to store a value on the newly created class instance.**

 <!-- > -->